The use of Performance Enhancing Drugs in Sport.

 The International Association of Athletics Federations was the first body to ban doping in 1928.
 However, FIFA and the Union Cyclist Internationale also joined the fight against performance enhancers in 1966, with the International Olympic Committee swiftly following suit a year later.

-In most cases, the penalty if caught is a lifetime ban from sport as well as being stripped of any achievements or titles.
-However, an athlete can also lose professional sponsorship, advertising contracts or in the case of Lance Armstrong, be forced to retire from any charities they may be involved with.
+In most cases, the penalty if caught is a lifetime ban from the sport as well as being stripped of any achievements or titles.
+However, an athlete can also lose professional sponsorship, advertising contracts, or in the case of Lance Armstrong, be forced to retire from any charities they may be involved with.

-Let’s hope that these long awaited Olympic Games continue without any controversy!
+Let’s hope that these long-awaited Olympic Games continue without any controversy!
 But, before you think about taking any kind of performance enhancers yourself, just think, you might end up with muscles like Hulk Hogan, but you will probably also have to wear a bra to the gym!